napari/docs/docs/naps/8-telemetry.md

 Telemetry should contain following ways to disable it:

+1. Disable in settings
-1. uninstall `napari-telemetry` package
+2. uninstall `napari-telemetry` package
-2. Environment variable `NAPARI_TELEMETRY=0`
+3. Environment variable `NAPARI_TELEMETRY=0`
-3. Full list of endpoints used for collecting telemetry, that could be filtered on the firewall level.
+4. Full list of endpoints used for collecting telemetry, that could be filtered on the firewall level.

 The user should be able to adjust the telemetry level of detail.
 The following levels are proposed: